-The Ramayana and many plays from the Gupta period and Tamil Sangam literature write in detail about the trade guilds or shrenis.
+The Ramayana and many plays from the Gupta period and Tamil Sangam literature write in bout the trade guilds or shrepis.
+These were detail about the trade guilds or shrenis.
 These were professional bodies of jewellers, weavers, ivory carvers or even salt-makers who came together to control quality production, create a sound business ethic, maintain fair wages and prices, sometimes operated as a cooperative and controlled the entry of newcomers by laying down high standards of craftsmanship and enforcing rules regarding apprenticeship.